 Educators and school counselors are on the line from noon until 8 pm Monday through Thursday, and until 6 pm on Fridays to provide peer-to-peer support and information to callers.
 In addition, University Behavioral Health Care provides mental health professionals who answer the helpline during all other hours for 24/7 coverage.
 These mental health professionals are available to intervene as necessary and provide support to peer educators when they are taking calls.
 At all times, school staff will reach a live person who can provide a listening ear and assist callers with problem solving or referral.

 Whether you are a new teacher, a support staff member, or a retired school employee, we have people on the line that can provide guidance and information to help.
 Family members experiencing personal problems can call for assistance and resources as well.
-AID-NJEA is a program or partnership between the New Jersey Education Association and University Behavioral Health Care, UMDNJ.
+AID-NJEA is a partnership between the New Jersey Education Association and Rutgers University Behavioral Health Care.